TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 Iraq.
 How can we explain that?
 And EU reluctance in general?

-Because the German elite, with deep support from the German
+with deep support from the German

 people, had another God, a new God: the European Union.
 Maybe